Jab: Jab combinations

 Holmes' jab has often been called "the best among Heavyweights", Ali's jab was famous for its speed and Liston's for its power.
 Mike Tyson used a rare version of a slip jab, that allowed him to jab effectively against taller opponents with longer reach.
-Gennady Golovkin is currently the most proficient jabber in boxing.
+Gennady Golovkin has been regarded as having one of the most proficient jabs in boxing.